-- 313. Part 6 sets out the provisions under which land transactions involving social housing providers can be relieved from the LTT charge where qualifying conditions are met. - 314.
+- 346. Part 6 sets out the provisions under which land transactions involving social housing providers can be relieved from the LTT charge where qualifying conditions are met. - 347.
 A profit-making registered social landlord can claim relief from LTT for land transactions where they are buying the chargeable interest with assistance through a public subsidy.
 A non-profit registered provider of social housing and registered social landlords are deemed eligible housing providers that can claim relief from LTT where they are entering into a land transaction as a buyer.
-However, the following conditions apply:

-- the housing provider must be controlled by its tenants (i.e. the majority of the board members are tenants occupying properties owned or managed by it); - the seller is a qualifying body; or - the transaction is funded with the assistance of a public subsidy. - 315.
+However, the following conditions apply: - the housing provider must be controlled by its tenants (i.e. the majority of the board members are tenants occupying properties owned or managed by it); - the seller is a qualifying body; or - the transaction is funded with the assistance of a public subsidy. - 348.
 Paragraph 19(3) provides for interpretation and sets out the meanings of the terms "board member", "public subsidy" and "qualifying body" for the purposes of this Part.
 A "registered social landlord" is defined as a body registered as a social landlord in a register maintained under section 1(1) of the Housing Act 1996.

-Schedule 15 - Group Relief
+Schedule 16 - Group Relief

-316. This Schedule is introduced by section 30.
+349. This Schedule is introduced by section 30.
 Part 2 of the Schedule provides relief from LTT for the intra-group transfer of property held by companies where relevant conditions are met.
+The relief provides that the movement of property within a fiscal unity does not incur a charge to LTT, so long as the conditions set out in the schedule are met.
 Part 3 outlines restrictions on the availability of group relief; Part 4 provides for the withdrawal of the relief; and Part 5 makes provision for the recovery of unpaid tax.